bensu/doo/README.md

 ## Changes

+* `0.1.4-SNAPSHOT` allows `:optimizations :none` for node projects and changes `valid-compiler-options?`'s signature to take `js-env`.
-* `0.1.3-SNAPSHOT` adds support for absolute paths in the runners.
+* `0.1.3-SNAPSHOT` adds support for absolute paths in the runners and allows projects to use node dependencies through `lein-npm`.
   Requires `node => 0.12`.
 * `0.1.2-SNAPSHOT` adds `node` support and changed `run-script`'s interface.
 * `0.1.1-SNAPSHOT` adds the option for `once` and returns an UNIX exit